pensjonatus/flash-fiction/blog/the-chamber-of-mystery.md

 ---
-title: 'The Chamber of Mystery'
+title: The Chamber of Mystery
 date: '2015-10-19'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Archbishop Cavalieri was in attendance of the Pope for the week.
 He just entered